This post may contain affiliate links. Please read our disclosure policy.

 - Salt and pepper , to taste

-- First, slice the chicken breasts.
-Then, pound until desired level of thickness.
+- Slice the chicken breasts in half horizontally, cover with plastic wrap and then pound until desired level of thickness.

-- Secondly, mix the flour with the parmesan, add salt and pepper.
+- Mix the flour with the parmesan on a plate, add salt and pepper.

 - Preheat a pan on high for 2 minutes.
-Then, add plenty of olive oil and lower to medium high.
+Add plenty of olive oil to the pan and lower to medium high.

 - Fry the chicken breasts on medium high until golden on both sides, about 2-3 minutes per side.

 - In another pan, preheat for 2 minutes as well.
 Add a bit of olive oil and the halved lemon wheels.
-Then, let them caramelize for about 2-3 minutes per side and remove.
+Let them caramelize for about 2-3 minutes per side and then remove.
 Chop very small.

-- Lastly, serve the chicken with the sauce, more chives, basil, parmesan and black pepper.
+- Serve the chicken with the sauce, more chives, basil, parmesan, black pepper and that is it!

 Nutrition